JakimPL/SampleToNES/README.md

 ## Data structures

-To convert an audio signal, _SampleToNES_ uses precalculated oscillator instructions data, called a library.

 ### Libraries

 To optimize sample reconstruction, all single oscillator instruction are prerendered as samples within spectral information.